Wobow/keycloak-cordova-example/README.md

 ## Build

-* Add `http://localhost/*` to the "Valid Redirect URIs" of your keycloak client
+* Add `http://localhost/*` to the "Valid Redirect URIs" of your keycloak server
 * In `src/app/app-init.ts` change the keycloak config according to your own server configuration (url should be in the form `<protocol>://<host>/auth`)

 /!\ You need a distant keycloak server so it works on remote devices (you can't use a local hosted keycloak server to test this as it will not be accessible to android or ios device)